• Art Magazine

 Mona Mo.leo creates art that does not want to explain itself - but works.
 Your works are not answers, but resonance rooms.
 They calm, move and challenge them in a subtle way.
 At a time when overwhelming, uncertainty and collective pain often make speechless, she opens a new dialogue with color: intuitive, honest, powerful.

-Whoever meets you - in the picture or in conversation - quickly realizes that this is not about trends or decor, but about what art can be in the best sense: Mirrors , breath, hope.
+Anyone who encounters her – in pictures or in conversation – quickly realizes that this is not about trends or decoration, but about what art in the best sense can be: a mirror, a breath, hope.

 About the artist